 A Robinhood representative confirmed via email that ID cards were indeed exposed but affected only a minimal number of individuals (less than ten total).

-Robinhood confirming this information indicates that Pompompurin’s claims on the hacker forum appear to be accurate and that he or they were indeed behind the attack.
+Robinhood confirming this information indicates that Pompompurin’s claims on the hacker forum appear to be accurate and that he or they were behind the attack.